darrylwest/pluggable-webapp/docs/system-diagram.md

 ## **Interaction Flow (A Typical Request)**

-_The numbered arrows on the diagram illustrate the lifecycle of a typical API request:_
+_The arrows on the diagram illustrate the lifecycle of a typical API request:_

 ### Initial Load: